Xentara v2.0.4

 Tracking Connection Status

-Connection based I/O devices will often publish an Boolean attribute named “deviceState” that contains the connection status of the device.
+Connection based I/O devices will often publish a Boolean attribute named “deviceState” that contains the connection status of the device.
 The attribute will be true if the device is connected and functioning properly, and false otherwise.
 The device may also have two events named “connected” and “disconnected”, that are triggered when the device is connected and disconnected, respectively.

 Reconnecting Devices